lambdaisland/chui/README.md

 This third column shows namespaces and test vars.
-Note that if you have a lot of tests this can become hard to navigate, this is why you can enable the checkbox to only show failing tests.
+Note that if you have a lot of tests this can become hard to navigate, this is why you can enable the checkbox to hide passing tests.

 Finally the fourth column shows the individual assertions, with full details.
 Which assertions are visible depends on the selection in the third column.
-By default all failing tests get selected.
+By default all failing assertions are shown.

 ### Limitations